 The first level of the bass-ackwards hierarchy, unsurprisingly, was a broad-based externalizing factor with all 45 CBCL items showing moderately strong to strong standardized loadings on the factor (range=.47-.81).
 At the subsequent level, a neurodevelopmental problems factor emerged, while the externalizing factor remained relatively unchanged and was strongly correlated with externalizing from level 1 of the hierarchy (r=.96).
 At level 3, the neurodevelopmental factor remain unchanged (r=1.00 with the neurodevelopmental factor at level 2).
 However, externalizing split into an antagonistic externalizing factor characterized by antisocial behavior (e.g., stealing, fighting) and cruelty and meanness to others (e.g., cruelty to animals, bullying, lack of guilt), and a hostility factor indexed by items related to irritability and anger.
 These three levels of the bass-ackwards hierarchy are displayed in Figure 1.

-At the fourth level, an additional factor emerged that was comprised only of four items (range of standardized loadings=.32-.61), two of which had notable secondary loadings on other factors.
+At the fourth level, an additional factor emerged that was composed only of four items (range of standardized loadings=.32-.61), two of which had notable secondary loadings on other factors.
 The two items with primary loadings and no secondary loadings on the fourth factor were related to arrogance (“bragging” and “showing off”).
 Because the fourth factor was not substantively meaningful and overly narrow, we extracted factor scores for the three factors of antagonistic externalizing, hostility, and neurodevelopmental problems and proceeded with our subsequent analyses.

 Correlations with External Criterion Measures

-Factor scores for broad-based externalizing (i.e., externalizing at level 1 of the bass-ackwards hierarchy) antagonistic externalizing, hostility, and neurodevelopmental problems were correlated with our external criterion measures assessed at baseline.
+Factor scores for broad-based externalizing (i.e., externalizing at level 1 of the bass-ackwards hierarchy), antagonistic externalizing, hostility, and neurodevelopmental problems were correlated with our external criterion measures assessed at baseline.
 Results are presented in Table 1.
 The four factors generally were positively related to clinical criterion measures, though these relations were much stronger for parent-reported symptom counts (r range=.07-.66) compared to youth-reported symptom counts (r range=.04-.16).
 Furthermore, the four externalizing factors tended to be more strongly related to symptom counts for conduct disorder, oppositional defiant disorder, and attention deficit-hyperactivity disorder compared to symptom counts related to depression and anxiety diagnostic constructs.

 For non-clinical criterion measures, the four factors showed highly similar relations to each of the subscales of the UPPS-P, though these were also small in magnitude (r=.04-.16).
 More notable differences emerged for the fluid intelligence composite, with the neurodevelopmental problems factor showing a stronger negative relation than the other factors (r=-.17), though the difference in magnitude was still small.
 All factors were negatively related to parent-reported prosocial behavior.
 However, youth-reported prosocial behavior was largely unrelated to the externalizing factors.

-Concerning divergent relations among the factors, divergent findings were largely confined to parent-reported symptom counts from the KSADS-5.
+Divergent findings among the factors were largely confined to parent-reported symptom counts from the KSADS-5.
 For example, antagonistic externalizing was more strongly related to conduct disorder symptom counts than both the hostility and neurodevelopmental factors, while the neurodevelopmental factor was more strongly related to ADHD symptom counts.
 Antagonistic externalizing also showed smaller positive relations with anxiety disorder-related symptom counts compared to other factors.
 Last, the hostility factor was most strongly related to oppositional defiant disorder symptom counts compared to the other externalizing factors.
 The other noteworthy divergent finding was for parent-reported prosocial behavior—the neurodevelopmental problems factor showed a slightly smaller relation (r=-.22) compared to the other factors (r range=-.32 to -.35).

 Longitudinal Measurement Invariance